Exams: Adding Randomly Selected Questions

 IMPORTANT WARNING!!!!

-IMPORTANT: In order to create an acceptable exam for workplace training, you need to ask at least one question about each ‘Learning Point’.
-Making the whole exam just one bunch of questions randomly selected from all questions in the questions bank (or an entire Category of questions) would likely miss asking the student questions about important learning points.
+IMPORTANT: To create an acceptable workplace training exam, ask at least one question about each ‘Learning Point’.
+Having the whole exam consist of randomly selected questions from the question bank (or an entire Category of questions) would likely miss addressing important learning points for the student.

-So, if for example you would like Question #3 to be about Tire Pressure, you go into the Question Bank and make at least 2 questions on the Tire Pressure ‘learning point' you want to ensure the Student Knows.
+SCENARIO: If you would like Question #3 to be about Tire Pressure, go into the Question Bank and make at least 2 questions on the Tire Pressure ‘learning point' you want to ensure the student knows.
 Then, when you insert a Random Question, you find the questions on this Learning Point and select two or more of those for the computer to select from.

 THIS GREATLY INCREASES YOUR WORK LOAD when creating exams as you not only have to write several questions on each learning point, but each question must be properly categorized and/or set with proper Keywords.